66 Church Street

 Limitations of documentary resources dictate that we must wait until the census of 1851, which showed that Henry Key, aged 71, was in occupation.
 He was a retired Revenue Officer and lived with his wife Frances and one son, William Key, aged 48 and a plumber.

 For further information we are indebted to documents related to the borrowing of money.
-An Agreement, dated 5th May 1851, reveals that Edmund Rudge, a tanner and a notorious miser, borrowed £12,012, an enormous sum and equivalent to "The properly to be redeemed upon payment of this sum, and with a condition that the property be sold to Thomas Whitehouse, to be used as a shop" - this is the first mention of the building being used as a shop, Subsequently, a mortgage dated 28th June 1857 tells us that John Cheese, Gent of Bushley, and Henry Groves, innkeeper of Tewkesbury, paid £135 to Thomas Whitehouse for the property (£5,800 today).
+An Agreement, dated 5th May 1851, reveals that an Edmund Rudge (but not this Edmund Rudge), a tanner, borrowed £12,012, an enormous sum and equivalent to "The properly to be redeemed upon payment of this sum, and with a condition that the property be sold to Thomas Whitehouse, to be used as a shop" - this is the first mention of the building being used as a shop, Subsequently, a mortgage dated 28th June 1857 tells us that John Cheese, Gent of Bushley, and Henry Groves, innkeeper of Tewkesbury, paid £135 to Thomas Whitehouse for the property (£5,800 today).
 Neither Cheese nor Groves could write and both signed the deed with a cross.
 The tenants at this time were John Wood, a saddler, and his wife, Mary.

 In 1858 George Hale, a baker, was in occupation, having paid £25 (£1,000) to Mary Ann Wood, by this time a widow.
 Then in 1860 we see an agreement between the same George Hale and Thomas Whitehouse for lease of the building for a period of five years at an annual rental of £14, payable quarterly (£560 today).
 George Hale was still in occupation in 1863.